federico-arias/federico-arias.github.io/content/posts/go-middleware.md

 of them.
 What happens if you abstract the group of middlewares in one curried function?

-You have to change it only once (c)
+You have to change it only once &copy;.

 Also, this has the advantage of letting you change the middlewares at runtime with a couple lines of code.
 An example of this could